 - Wrap Up: What Does Fennel Taste Like?

-Fennel is a flowering plant that belongs to the Apiaceae family, which also includes carrots, celery, and parsley.
+Fennel is a flowering plant belonging to the Apiaceae family, including carrots, celery, and parsley.
 It is native to the Mediterranean region but is now grown all over the world.

 Fennel has a long history of use in cooking and medicine.
-The bulb, leaves, and seeds of the plant are all used in various ways.
+The plant's bulb, leaves, and seeds are all used in various ways.
 They also come in a variety of forms.

 Popular varieties of fennel include sweet fennel and Florence fennel.
 The bulbs can be eaten raw or cooked, and the leaves can be used as a herb.
 The seeds are often used as a spice.
 It has an anise-like, sweet unique flavor that pairs well with many different foods.

 This spice is often used in soups, stews, and salad dressings.
 It can also be used to flavor bread and cakes.